-As a senior freelance Drupal consultant working in NYC and NJ, I've performed work on multiple levels: From front-end (Drupal template design or themer), backend (drupal module developer), and as a project manager (used AGILE as SDLC), a business analyst, and an implementer for MTA, Rutgers and others in the area.
+As a senior freelance Drupal consultant working in NYC and New Jersey, NJ, I've performed work on multiple levels: From front-end (Drupal template/twig design or themer), backend (drupal module developer), and as a project manager (used AGILE as SDLC), a business analyst, and an implementer for MTA, Rutgers and others in the area.

 What's an implementer?
 An implementer is a senior Drupal consultant that knows how to select the right combination of modules to build a site, writes code to fill the gaps between them, can troubleshoot a variety of Drupal site recipes - multimedia, social networking, brochure sites, etc., scales and tunes the site for performance, knows how to read between the lines to satisfy business and user requirements, and knows what the best practices are and how to make them work in Drupal.
 In other words, an implementer is a hybrid position that knows the technical side of Drupal, knows a lot about exportables and staging, and other technologies as well as having an understanding of business concepts, especially marketing and business development.